Abyssinian Kitchen

-Abyssinian Kitchen is an Ethiopian and Eritrean restaurant in Portland, Oregon.
+Abyssinian Kitchen is an Ethiopian and Eritrean restaurant in Portland, Oregon, United States.

 Description

 The restaurant's menu includes lamb in garlic and ginger and tilapia with serrano peppers; the vegetarian sampler has collards and lentils.

 History

 Abyssinian Kitchen opened in southeast Portland's Hosford-Abernethy neighborhood in 2015.
 In 2020, the restaurant closed during the COVID-19 pandemic.
 The business reopened at a new location on Northeast Alberta Street in the Concordia neighborhood in August 2022.